pedrofracassi/pedrofracassi/README.md

 # ✌ Hi, I'm Pedro!

-- I'm a 18-years-old self-taught developer based in **Salvador, Brazil**.
+- I'm an 18-years-old self-taught developer based in **Salvador, Brazil**.
 - I mainly code in **JavaScript**, but I'm also very interested in Go.
 - I currently maintain an open source Discord bot called [Switchblade](http://github.com/SwitchbladeBot) and help out with a music website called [Musicorum](http://musicorumapp.com) (also [open source](http://github.com/musicorum-app)!).
 - Ask me anything about JavaScript or chat bots, I might be able to help you!